Thinking about buying a SwellTech surfskate?

 I really wish they had a more informative way to pick the right board on their website.

-When I bought mine, I solely based it off of the product page, which states…
+When I bought mine, I kind of just guessed.

-And, I’m not gonna lie, I ended up picking a board that feels too big for my personal preference.
+And, I’m not gonna lie, I ended up picking a board that feels too big for my riding style.

-So if they could figure out a way to make the selection process easier, like putting together a simple 3-5 question quiz, (similar to what YOW has) then I think the consumer and business would benefit a ton.
+So if they could figure out a way to make the selection process easier.

 If their quiz had something that determined your…